November 15, 2023

 But the effects of what was in those two black bags became even more magnified the moment I stepped on stage.

 No, scratch that.
-Probably more like the way Scarlet Johansson's character in the movie Lucy felt when Asian terrorists sewed a leaky bag full of smart drugs into her gut lining, but without any scalpels involved.
+Probably more like the way Scarlet Johansson's character in the movie Lucy felt when Asian terrorists sewed a leaky bag full of “smart drugs” into her gut lining, but without any scalpels involved (dive deeper into the world of cognitive enhancement with insights from my article “Limitless & Lucy – Your Ultimate, Done-For-You Guide To Nootropics, Smart Drugs & Psychedelics”).

 I had to find out where this stuff came from.